raspberrypilearning/robot-antenna/worksheet.md

 ## Making an antenna for your robot with an LED

 Let's get hands-on with electronics!
 This is where the Raspberry Pi comes in handy.
-You will program a small light called a LED (Light Emitting Diode) to flash.
+You will program a light-emitting diode (LED) to flash.
 First you will need to make a circuit.

 1. The LED has a short leg and a long leg.
 Slot a jumper wire onto the long leg.